Quintus/pathie-cpp/README.md

 But Pathie is much more than just an abstraction of different filepath encodings.
-It is a utility library for pathname manipulation, i.e. it allows you to do things like finding the parent directory, resolving symlinks (yes, including NTFS symlinks on Windows), expanding relative to absolute pathes, decomposing a filename into basename, dirname, and extension, and so on.
+It is a utility library for pathname manipulation, i.e. it allows you to do things like finding the parent directory, expanding relative to absolute pathes, decomposing a filename into basename, dirname, and extension, and so on.
 See the documentation of the central Pathie::Path class on what you can do.

 ~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 // Assume current directory is /tmp